 VII.
 Proscribed Conduct

-The following actions are prohibited and constitute a violation of the Student Code of Conduct.
+The following actions are prohibited and violate the Student Code of Conduct.
 Any student or organization found responsible for committing or attempting to commit the following misconduct is subject to disciplinary actions and sanctions.

-1. Academic Misconduct
+1. Academic Dishonesty